Mumbai: Media

-Numerous Indian and international television channels can be watched in Mumbai through one of the Pay TV companies or the local cable television providers.
-The metropolis is also the hub of many international media corporations, with many news channels and print publications having a major presence.
+The metropolis is the hub of many international media corporations, with many news channels and print publications.
 The national television broadcaster, Doordarshan, provides two free terrestrial channels, while three main cable networks serve most households.

-The wide range of cable channels available includes Zee Marathi, Zee Talkies, Colors Marathi, Star Pravah, Mi Marathi, DD Sahyadri (All Marathi channels), news channels such as ABP Majha, News 18 Lokmat, Zee 24 Taas, sports channels like ESPN, Star Sports, National entertainment channels like Colors TV, Sony, Zee TV and Star Plus, business news channels like CNBC Awaaz, Zee Business, and ET Now News channels entirely dedicated to Mumbai include Sahara Samay Mumbai.
-Zing a popular Bollywood gossip channel is also based out of Mumbai.
-Satellite television (DTH) has yet to gain mass acceptance, due to high installation costs.
 Prominent DTH entertainment services in Mumbai include Dish TV and Tata Sky.

 There are twelve radio stations in Mumbai, with nine broadcasting on the FM band, and three All India Radio stations broadcasting on the AM band.
-Mumbai also has access to Commercial radio providers such as Sirius.
-The Conditional Access System (CAS) started by the Union Government in 2006 met a poor response in Mumbai due to competition from its sister technology Direct-to-Home (DTH) transmission service.
+Mumbai has access to Commercial radio providers such as Sirius.
+The Conditional Access System started by the Union Government in 2006 met a poor response in Mumbai due to competition from its sister technology Direct-to-Home transmission service.